 The resident will review admission and non-admission patient medication orders to ensure appropriate indications for use, appropriate dosing and the avoidance of potential drug interactions in order to provide pharmaceutical care for patients in the Emergency Medicine Department.
 The resident will be responsible for identifying patients presenting with adverse drug events, including overdoses, sub- or supra-therapeutic laboratory parameters and allergic or other drug-related events.
 Daily responsibilities will include initiation of pharmacokinetic dosing consultations, response to medical emergencies, ensuring medication safety, properly documenting patient care activities and effectively communicating with healthcare providers and patients.
 The resident will also provide drug information and education for healthcare providers, patients and students.

 The Family Medicine rotation involves the provision of pharmaceutical care for patients in the Family Medicine outpatient clinic.
-The pharmacy resident will be responsible for identifying and resolving pharmacotherapy issues for patients including reviewing outpatient medications for appropriate indication, interactions, dose, duration and appropriate monitoring to evidence based medicine.
+The pharmacy resident will be responsible for identifying and resolving pharmacotherapy issues for patients including reviewing outpatient medications for appropriate indication, interactions, dose, duration and appropriate monitoring according to evidence based medicine.
 The resident will obtain medication histories, assess patient compliance and provide counseling for inhalers, insulin administration and all new medications.
-One patient home visit with an attending physician and medical resident will be required.
+The resident will participate in the Transitions of Care Clinic for recently discharged patients.
+One patient home visit with an attending physician and medical resident is required.
 The resident will also provide patient education classes for cardiac medications, pulmonary medications and warfarin.
 Finally, the resident will serve as a drug information resource for Family Medicine and will provide one formal presentation.

 The Infectious Disease rotation involves the evaluation of empiric as well as definitive antibiotic therapy.
 The resident will gain experience and proficiency in a diverse patient population and will develop problem solving skills through a variety of patient care experiences including antibiotic dose optimization and antibiotic surveillance.
 The resident will also participate in a variety of interdisciplinary activities in the inpatient setting such as lab rounds and the Antibiotic Stewardship Program.
 The ultimate goal is to facilitate and increase the therapeutic knowledge and development of practice skills in the infectious disease setting.

 The purpose of the Parenteral Nutrition rotation is to allow the resident the opportunity to enhance his/her knowledge base and develop the clinical skills in providing nutrition support therapy.
-In collaboration with the Rotation’s Preceptors and other healthcare professionals, the resident will gain direct patient care experience and become familiar with providing best evidence nutrition care for adult medical and surgical patients in need of parenteral nutrition support therapy.
-With the multidisciplinary coordination of the Physician, Clinical Dietician, Nephrologist and Endocrinologist, the resident is responsible for the designing, implementing, and monitoring all parenteral nutrition throughout the hospital.
+The resident will gain direct patient care experience and become familiar with providing best evidence nutrition care for adult medical and surgical patients in need of parenteral nutrition support therapy.
+With the multidisciplinary coordination of the physician, clinical dietician, nephrologist and endocrinologist, the resident is responsible for designing, implementing, and monitoring all parenteral nutrition throughout the hospital.

 Quality Management entails quality and patient safety issues that involve the pharmacy department services in the hospital environment.
 The resident will participate with the department manager in all aspects of quality management and patient safety issues such as adverse drug reaction investigation, medication error reporting, Joint Commission readiness and root cause analyses.
 The resident will be given an opportunity to participate in projects that address quality improvement and patient safety.

-On the surgery rotation, the resident will be responsible for identifying and resolving pharmacotherapy issues for patients in the operating suites, holding, recovery, endoscopy and labor and delivery units.
-The resident will work with anesthesiologists, surgeons, perfusionists, CRNA’s, operating room nurses and staff---- and students to ensure appropriate drug therapy, administration and drug utilization.
+On the Surgery rotation, the resident will be responsible for identifying and resolving pharmacotherapy issues for patients in the operating suites, holding, recovery, endoscopy and labor and delivery units.
+The resident will work with anesthesiologists, surgeons, perfusionists, CRNA’s, operating room nurses and staff to ensure appropriate drug therapy, administration and drug utilization.
 Daily responsibilities will include dispensing and reconciling controlled substances, providing drug information quickly to care providers and monitoring drug utilization in the OR and associated areas.
 The resident will provide and document therapeutic drug monitoring of all pre-operative, peri-operative and post-operative medications in selected cases according to evidence based medicine.
-The resident may also be responsible for discharge teaching including warfarin therapy in the orthopedic units and Lap-Band consults.
 In addition, the resident will provide drug information and education for healthcare providers, patients and students.

-Academia, pediatrics, psychiatry, toxicology and clinical research are potential electives at other local healthcare facilities based on availability.
+Academia, pediatrics, psychiatry and toxicology are potential electives at other local healthcare facilities based on availability.

 St. Vincent’s Medical Center Riverside’s Department of Pharmacy Services is committed to developing and maintaining high quality learning experiences and opportunities.
 Changes may be made to the curriculum and other learning activities in order to ensure excellence in the training program.